Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 The shadow of the second word results in a contrast of appropriately `4.5:1`.

-In CSS, the appropriate property would be something like `text-shadow: 0 0 2px #000`.

-### Enhancing non-homogeneous backgrounds
+### Adding a contrast layer

 In some cases, text is displayed on non-homogeneous backgrounds.
 Depending on the heterogeneity of the background, the text may be very hard to read.

 For example, look at the following image.
-It shows a white text "Welcome to the beach!" on blue sky with some white clouds.
+It shows a white text “Welcome to the beach!” on blue sky with some white clouds.
 While there is decent contrast between white text and blue sky there is almost no contrast between white text and white clouds.
 Overall it’s very hard to read.

 ![White text on blue sky and white clouds](_media/beach.png)